Dave-team/Knowledge-base/Principles.md

 ## Rituals
 Mornings
-- Meditate
-- Stretch session / Workout
+- Workout / Stretch session after waking up.
+No phone.
+- Mindfullness / Meditate
+- Journal.
+Be grateful for what I have and have done and reflect on strenghts and past successes
 - Breathing excercise
 - Take supplements
+- Cold shower: a bit longer each time
 - Skincare routine
-- Journal
 - Learn from knowledge base
 - Work: review goals for the day